 If the source of support is part of a multiple project grant (e.g., a P01), provide the above information only for that component of the grant on which the faculty member is the Project PI.

-Summarize these data in the Program Plan () of the Research Training Program Plan.
+Summarize these data in the Program Plan (Program Faculty Section) of the Research Training Program Plan or Research Education Program Plan.
 Analyze the data in terms of total and average grant support.
 Comment on the inclusion of faculty without research grant support in the proposed training program and explain how the research of trainees who may work with these faculty members would be supported.

 Sample Table 4.
 Research Support of Participating Faculty Members